-Bubble Watch: Under .500 might be no problem in 2019
+Bubble Watch: Under .500 might not be a problem in 2019

 Work to do

 In its final four games, Ohio State will get three chances to snap what's now become a rather noticeable streak.
 The Buckeyes haven't won a game against an at-large-caliber opponent in close to three months.
 The committee doesn't care when you beat teams, of course, so the November win at Cincinnati in particular is still doing good work on OSU's profile.
-Throw in the fact that the team sheet is more impressed with road wins at Creighton, Nebraska and Indiana (all Quad 1 victories) than the layperson might be, and Chris Holtmann's team is still showing up in brackets as a No. 9 seed.
+Throw in the fact that the team sheet is more impressed with road wins at Creighton, Nebraska and Indiana (all Quad 1 victories) than the layperson might be and Chris Holtmann's team is still showing up in brackets as a No. 9 seed.
 Locking in that spot could require as little as one win in games still to be played at home against Iowa and Wisconsin and on the road against Purdue.
 (Updated: Feb.
 23)

-Minnesota was a member in good standing of Lunardi's "last four in" club when the Gophers went and lost 68-64 at Rutgers.
-We've seen worse losses from "work to do" members (ask Arizona State about the home game against Washington State sometime), but, no, suffering a Quad 2 defeat at the end of February when you have no margin for error is not the best look.
+Minnesota was a member in good standing of Lunardi's "last four in" club when the Golden Gophers went and lost 68-64 at Rutgers.
+We've seen worse defeats from "work to do" members (ask Arizona State about its home game against Washington State sometime); but, no, suffering a Quad 2 defeat at the end of February when you have no margin for error is not the best look.
 The setback drops Richard Pitino's team to 17-11 overall and 7-10 in the Big Ten.
 Yes, the profile-defining win at Wisconsin is still there, but it is now sagging a bit under the weight of six losses just this month.
 The good news?
-Pitino's guys can likely still play their way into the tournament.
+Pitino's guys likely can still play their way into the tournament.
 They close with road dates at Northwestern and Maryland and a home game against Purdue.
 (Updated: Feb.
 24)

 Pac-12